ericproffitt/TopicModelsVB.jl/README.md

 # TopicModelsVB.jl
 A Julia Package for Variational Bayesian Topic Modeling.

-Topic Modeling is concerned with discovering the latent low-dimensional thematic structure within corpora.
-Modeling this latent structure is done using either [Markov chain Monte Carlo](https://en.wikipedia.org/wiki/Markov_chain_Monte_Carlo) (MCMC) methods, or [variational Bayesian](https://en.wikipedia.org/wiki/Variational_Bayesian_methods) (VB) methods.
+Topic Models are concerned with discovering the latent low-dimensional thematic structure within corpora.
+They are, at their core, Bayesian hierarchical models, and are generally fit using either [Markov chain Monte Carlo](https://en.wikipedia.org/wiki/Markov_chain_Monte_Carlo) (MCMC) methods, or [variational Bayesian](https://en.wikipedia.org/wiki/Variational_Bayesian_methods) (VB) methods.
 The former approach is slower, but consistent.
 Given infinite time, MCMC will fit the desired model exactly.
 The latter method is faster (often much faster), but inconsistent, since one must approximate distributions in order to ensure tractability.
 This package takes the latter approach to topic modeling.

 **Important:** If you find a bug, please don't hesitate to open an issue, I should reply promptly.